HenryHXYao/-CarND-P4/writeup_report.md

 * The left and right images were recorded all along the entire track, so it could provide more data than recording recovering driving at some spots on the track.
 * You didn't need to teach the vehicle to go back to the center manually, which is quite exhausting compared to driving on the center line.

-The left and right images provided 6884 samples, which is twice of the center images.
+The left and right images provided 6884 samples, which is twice as the number of the center images.
 Here are the images captured by the left, center and right cameras:

 |left|center|right|
 |-|-|-|